MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 When you add a modern page to a site, you add and customize web parts, which are the building blocks of your page.
 The Button web part lets you easily add a button to your page with your own label and link.
 You can create an actionable button inside modern pages by adding it through the toolbox.

-To learn more about this feature, see [Use the Button web part (microsoft.com)](/office/use-the-button-web-part-d2e37c48-11e8-45b9-8d9e-abdaa97c2a7a)
+To learn more about this feature, see [Use the Button web part](/office/use-the-button-web-part-d2e37c48-11e8-45b9-8d9e-abdaa97c2a7a)

 ### Choose the default site language in the modern self-service site creation pane